microsoft/ebpf-for-windows/docs/tutorial.md

 compile successfully.

-# 4. Installing eBPF on Windows
+# 4. Installing the eBPF netsh helper on Windows

 Now we're ready to learn how to use eBPF on Windows.
-Let's first install the `netsh` helper.
+For this tutorial, we only need to install the `netsh` helper.
 From an Admin command shell, do the following from your ebpf-for-windows directory:

 ```